indianmoody/miniProjects/sortedStack/readme.txt

 "sort()" method of "SortStack" class sorts a stack in increasing order from top to down.
-The stack used here is implementated from array, however any other other (or un-built in Java) stack can also be used.
+The stack used here is implementated from array, however any other (or in-built in Java) stack can also be used.